Reconstructing WKB from topological recursion: Introduction

-The goal of this paper is to answer this question for a large class of spectral curves.
-More precisely, we prove that there exists such a quantum curve for all admissible spectral curves, that is, for all spectral curves whose Newton polygons have no interior point and that are smooth as affine curves.
-This includes all of the genus zero quantum curves that have already been studied in the literature (to our knowledge), and many more.
+The goal of this paper is to answer this question affirmatively for a large class of spectral curves.
+More precisely, we prove that there exists a quantum curve for all admissible spectral curves, that is, for all spectral curves whose Newton polygons have no interior point and that are smooth as affine curves.
+Moreover, these quantum curves are all simple.

+The class of admissible spectral curves considered in this paper includes all of the genus zero quantum curves that have already been studied in the literature (to our knowledge), and many more.
 It includes many quantum curves of rank greater than two.

 We also study the question of whether the quantization is unique.
 The answer to this question turns out to be very interesting; we find (as explained in section 2.3.1 of \cite{BorE1}) a very explicit dependence between the form of the quantum curve and the choice of integration divisor to reconstruct the asymptotic expansion \eqref{eq:wkb} from the meromorphic differentials produced by the topological recursion.
 Different choices of integration divisors, for the same spectral curve, give rise to different quantum curves that are all quantizations of the original spectral curve; they generally differ by some choice of ordering in the quantization.
 We study this explicitly in many examples.